Interactive Game on Communities in Ohio

 The project provided hyper-linked accesses to an interactive multimedia database of information the community and environment in Holmes County, OH.

-Midori Kitagawa, Department of Art
+PI: Midori Kitagawa, Department of Art

 This project was developed by Midori Kitagawa (ACCAD and the Department of Art); and Dr. Richard Moore, (Department of Anthropology) and Deborah Stinner (OARDC and Department of Entomology).
-The project provided high school students with accesses to hyper-linked ecological, geological, economic, cultural, and social information on Amish and non-Amish communities in Holmes County, Ohio, via CD-ROMs, the Internet, and handbooks (printed mainly for the Amish).
+The project provided high school students with access to hyper-linked ecological, geological, economic, cultural, and social information on Amish and non-Amish communities in Holmes County, Ohio, via CD-ROMs, the Internet, and handbooks (printed mainly for the Amish).
 As the first step, an interactive on-line GIS database system was developed, targeting local high school students in the area as it's users.

 The information in the database is categorized below: